 Cardamom is a spice that belongs to the same family as ginger.
 It is highly aromatic when fresh and extremely versatile.
-It shows up in Indian and Middle Eastern cuisine as well as in Scandinavian and North American desserts.
-It can be made into a tea or chewed as a breath freshener.
+It shows up in Indian and Middle Eastern cuisine, as well as in Scandinavian and North American desserts.
+It can be made into a tea or even chewed as a breath freshener.
 However, you should understand a few rules if you want to get the most from this spice.
-Take a look at the cardamom dos and don’ts that we have listed below.
+Let’s review some cardamom dos and don’ts so you can get the most from this spice.

 Do learn the difference between green and black cardamom.